10 of the Best Easy to grow flowering plants

 I hope you enjoy this selection of easy plants, leaving you with more time to enjoy the garden.

-All the plants listed on this page are designated "Green Wheelbarrow" which means they are easy to grow, tolerant of most growing conditions and once planted need little attention.
+Plants listed on this page are designated "Green Wheelbarrow" which means they are easy to grow, tolerant of most growing conditions and, once planted, need little attention.

 More about the Sunday Gardener's Colour Coding